Okanjo/okanjo-docs/static/docs/index.md

 ## Product API

+The Product API is a RESTful JSON API component of the the Ads API.
+The Product API serves as the point of integration with developer applications and widgets.

  * [Read the docs](/product-api)

 ## Ads API

-The Ads API is a RESTful JSON API that enables you to manage product listings and is the platform that powers the [Okanjo-JS](#Okanjo-JS) product and ad widgets.
+The Ads API is a RESTful JSON API that enables you to manage product listings and is the platform that powers the [Okanjo-JS](#okanjo-platform-documentation-okanjo-js) product and ad widgets.

  * ((Docs coming soon))